Employee Spotlight: Marie Utterbäck

 Could you shortly describe your background?
 What road did you take to get to Atlas Antibodies?

 Marie: I started my career at Atlas Antibodies in January 2015 as a Master thesis student while studying Molecular Biotechnology in Uppsala.
 After I graduated, I got the opportunity to stay on at the company and work with the R&D team, which I happily accepted.
 At that time, we only were around 20 employees, which is very different compared to today, when we are around 80 employees.
 If I look back at the years, I have spent at Atlas Antibodies, it really is an incredibly journey this company has been on.
 It also makes me very happy to have been a part of that journey.

 How has your Role/Career developed during your employment?

-Marie: In my current role as Product Manager, I am responsible for the road map of the product.
-This means I work with defining the strategy for the product and its development, based on feedback from customers, insights from R&D and by understanding market needs.
+Marie: In my current role as Product Manager, I am responsible for the product's road map.
+This means I work with defining the strategy for the product and its development based on feedback from customers, insights from R&D, and by understanding market needs.
 I work very closely with the R&D department regarding product development and with sales to assess and execute commercial opportunities.
 I also collaborate with the marketing communications team on product launches and other marketing activities we perform.

 What would you say are the best things about working in life science?

 Marie: Firstly, I would say that I think the area is so interesting in itself.
 I am also a person who really likes to learn and understand things, so I always want to learn more about the field every day, which is why I enjoy working in that field.

 The second thing is that I every day can feel that we make a difference.
 For us it is not by performing the actual research but instead by providing the researcher with reagents that meet their needs so that they can succeed with their research.
 Being a part of that feels great to me.